etw3gh/dinesafeheroku/README.md

     `SELECT word FROM pg_get_keywords() WHERE catdesc='reserved';`

+### DB notes

+#### PostgreSQL (Read Only)

+Because the dataset is very large and takes a lot of time to process on a local machine, Its written to Heroku via pgpush, which erases existing data.

+For this reason it made sense to use another method to store user added data.

+#### MongoDB (User Data)

+Self hosted on an Ubuntu server, will be connecting via the mongoid gem

+See README_MONGO.md for more details

 ### Data sources

 Restaurant inspections are made available once or twice a month as a zipped XML archive.